The road to the summit of Mount Locke in TX

 Can you drive to Mount Locke in Texas?

-The road to the summit is totally paved with steep grades.
+Located on the western part of Texas, the road to the summit is totally paved with steep grades.
 It’s called Texas State Highway Spur 78 or Spur 78.
-At its terminus at the summit of Mt.
+At its terminus, at the summit of Mt.
 Locke, Spur 78 has the highest elevation at any point on the state highway system.
 Snow is unusual in winter.
+The summit experiences a semi-arid climate with cool, dry winters and hot, wetter summers.

 Is the road to Mount Locke in Texas steep?

-Tucked away in central Jeff Davis County, the road to the summit is pretty steep.
+Tucked away in central Jeff Davis County, just 17 miles from Fort Davis, the road to the summit is pretty steep.
 Starting at TX-118 road, the ascent is 2.73km (1.7 mile) long.
 Over this distance the elevation gain is 176 meters.
 The average gradient is 6.44%, with a maximum gradient of 11,4%.

 How do I get to the McDonald's observatory?